Trevor Jones, OmniMetrics

 Some of the best engagements I've had ended because the business grew large enough to need its own in-house team.
 I've helped several clients make that transition, building out the systems and then helping them find and onboard the people to run it.
 That's a good outcome.

 Ground-level brand photography is the core of the photography service.
-For clients in construction, landscaping, hospitality, or commercial real estate, I also offer aerial coverage via a DJI Mini 4 Pro.
+For clients in construction, landscaping, hospitality, or commercial real estate, I also offer aerial drone coverage.
 Drone footage and stills go directly into GBP photo sets, website headers, and social content.
 It's the kind of visual that establishes scale and location in a way ground photography can't.

 For the digital side I use AI-assisted tools for content production and keyword research, along with Google Search Console, GA4, Semrush, and the standard industry stack for reporting.
 Nothing exotic.
 The same tools any competent local SEO operator uses, but with 25 years of context informing how they get applied.